heyitsaamir/FIDO/README.md

 OPENAI_API_KEY=
 PWDEBUG=1
 ```
-PWDDEBUG launches playwright in debug mode so we can inspect the selectors (for the playbook)
+`PWDDEBUG` launches playwright in debug mode so we can inspect the selectors (for the playbook).
+If you don't set this value, playbook recording features won't work (and that's ok)

 ### Browser modifications
 The vimium extension has this custom mapping: